jillesvangurp/es-kotlin-client/README.md

 dao.bulk {
   // lets fill our index
   for (i in 0..1000000) {
-    // inside the block, this refers to
-    // the BulkIndexingSession instance
-    // that bulk manages for you
-    // The BulkIndexingSession creates
-    // BulkRequests on the fly and sends
-    // them off 100 operations (default)
-    // at the time.
-    // this example indexes a document.
-    // But you can also update, updateAndGet,
-    // and delete
     index("doc_$i", TestModel("Hi again for the $i'th time")) }
 }